AI Stethoscope Doubles Diagnoses in 15 Seconds—The Hard Part Is Deployment

 The 15-Second Cardiology Workup

-The device pairs an ECG strip with blood-flow audio, runs both through trained algorithms, and returns a risk readout on the spot.
+The device pairs an strip with blood-flow audio, runs both through trained algorithms, and returns a risk readout on the spot.
 For symptomatic patients—breathlessness, swelling, fatigue—this is a powerful first pass.
 It shifts detection from “wait for a hospital admission” to “catch it during vitals.”
 Earlier flags mean earlier meds and fewer emergencies.
 That’s the promise.

 Automate your tasks by building your own AI powered Workflows.